-In the context of the C-Band transition, C-band proceeds were hedged for a notional amount of 350 million US dollars of which 77 million dollars have been exercised in May in relation to receipt of phase 1 of C-band proceeds.
-As of 30 June 2022, there were 273 million dollars in the portfolio to hedge phase 2 of C-band proceeds at a 1.20 EUR/USD rate.
+In the context of the C-Band transition, C-band proceeds were hedged for a notional amount of 350 million U.S. dollars, of which 77 million U.S. dollars have been exercised in May in relation to receipt of phase 1 of C-band proceeds.
+As of 30 June 2022, there were 273 million U.S. dollars in the portfolio to hedge phase 2 of C-band proceeds at a 1.20 euro/U.S. dollar rate.

-Please refer to the Note 7.3.6 of the notes to the consolidated financial accounts for more information.
+Please refer to the Note 7.3.6 of the notes to the consolidated financial statements for more information.